Tech

 The “domain administrator” is similar to what was previously known as domain administrator permission of an extension.
 Those domain administrators can be set up in the domain properties by the system or super administrators, and each domain can have multiple domain administrators.

-The point here is that the domain administrators don’t count against and account licenses.
-This was a problem with the previous concept, as usually one account had to be sacrificed for administration purposes.
-Also, the system administrators don’t count against the license.
+The point here is the domain administrators don’t count against account licenses.
+This was a problem with the previous concept, as usually one account had to be sacrificed for administration purposes - now system administrators don’t count against the license.

-This also explains why the “login as” selection box has disappeared from the login screen.
-Now it is well defined what role each account has.
+This also explains why the “login as” selection box has disappeared from the login screen, since the role each account has is clearly defined.

 Latest Articles